AnupamYedida/Verlet_Algorithm_Implementation/README.md

 # Verlet_Algorithm_Implementation

 Rudimentary Basic Störmer–Verlet algorithm implementation and visualised using matplotlib in python .
-Simulation of a ball drop from 5 meters .
+Simulation of a ball dropped from 5 meters .

+Clone the Repository and run main.py